 Eyarth Rocks reserve is about 4.5 km south of Ruthin in Denbighshire, centred on map reference SJ 122 540.

-From Eyarth Bridge follow the public footpath southwest along the old railway line and up through woodland.
+From Eyarth Bridge take the public footpath starting at the kissing gate at the road junction by the bridge, then southwest along the old railway line and up through woodland.
 At the stile walk up the field to the stile ahead on the right.
 Cross the lane and follow the path behind the house then take a right into the open clearings.
 Keep following the path up the cliff to another stile and onto the Reserve.

 By bike: It is about 18 miles by road from Wrexham railway station.